-Carleton is committed to protecting and enhancing the ecosystems and green spaces the university owns, manages, or impacts, in order to improve biodiversity and support a landscape that will respond to future climate change.
+Carleton University is committed to protecting and enhancing the ecosystems and green spaces that the university owns, manages, or impacts, in order to improve biodiversity and support a landscape that can respond to future climate change.

-The Carleton Campus is uniquely fortunate to be located in a very natural and green setting being bordered by the Rideau Canal and Rideau River.
+The Carleton Campus is fortunate to be located in a very natural and green setting, bordered by the Rideau Canal and Rideau River.
 Students have long identified it as one of the most remarkable parts of the Carleton experience.

-Carleton’s land use and management of the 62 hectare campus impact the local ecosystem through the use of water, campus development and construction, landscaping applications such as fertilizers in summer or salt in winter, and storm water management.
-The university has a policy for integrated pest management and has used no chemical pesticides on the grounds in at least five years.
+Carleton University’s land use and management of the 62-hectare campus impacts the local ecosystem through the use of water, campus development and construction, landscaping applications (such as fertilizers in the summer or salt in the winter), and stormwater management.
+The university has a policy for integrated pest management and has not used chemical pesticides on the grounds for at least five years.

 Outdoor Space Master Plan

-Carleton University has developed an Outdoor Space Master Plan (2020) to help us better plan and develop the outdoor spaces on the campus.
-This document will help the university identify and prioritize outdoor improvements to the campus such as:
+Carleton University developed an Outdoor Space Master Plan in 2020 to help us better plan and develop the outdoor spaces on the campus.
+This document will assist the university in identifying and prioritizing outdoor improvements to the campus, such as:

 - Future open space projects to develop green space

 - Renovations to existing open spaces to make them more welcoming and multi-seasonal

 - Development of a standard for street furniture and lighting

 - New pedestrian bridge connection to Vincent Massey Park